RubyQianru/Quantum-Computing-API/Week5/Quantum-Computer-Recources.md

-# More Quantum Computer API Options
+# More Quantum Computing Resources
 ### Google Quantum AI on Cirq Simulator

 > The Quantum Engine API is not yet open for public access.